SEEKCommons/seekcommons-org-website/network-members.md

 ### Alison Parker

 **Alison Parker**, PhD, specializes in promoting innovative approaches to science and technology, including citizen science and open hardware.
 She served as Senior Policy Advisor at the White House Office of Science and Technology Policy.
 At the Woodrow Wilson International Center for Scholars, she was a Senior Program Associate at the Science and Technology Innovation Program (STIP).
 Alison has served on the Board of Directors and as Chair of the Citizen Science Association, and she was a member of the Editorial Board for Citizen Science: Theory and Practice.
 Previously, she led initiatives at the U.S. Environmental Protection Agency to incorporate crowdsourcing and citizen science into research and decision-making.
 Alison earned her PhD from the University of Toronto’s Department of Ecology and Evolutionary Biology, focusing on native pollinators and citizen science.

+### Monica Ramize-Andreotta

+**Dr. Monica Ramirez-Andreotta** is an assistant professor of Soil, Water, and Environmental Science (SWES) at the University of Arizona, with a joint appointment in the Mel and Enid Zuckerman College of Public Health.
+With a multidisciplinary background that includes Ecology, Evolutionary Biology, Studio Art, and Public Administration, and a Ph.D. in SWES, she specializes in citizen science and environmental justice.
+Her work focuses on developing low-cost monitoring tools and risk communication strategies to enhance public participation and understanding of environmental health, notably engaging underserved communities through projects like Gardenroots, a co-created citizen science project.
+Recognized with the  National Institute of Environmental Health Sciences (NIEHS) Karen Wetterhahn Memorial Award, she is dedicated to advancing equitable environmental health research and community engagement.

 ### Erin Robinson